tehtbl/my-sorted-stars/STARS_by_lang.md

 - [Varying-Vagrant-Vagrants/VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) - An open source Vagrant configuration for developing with WordPress
 - [aplura/Tango](https://github.com/aplura/Tango) - Honeypot Intelligence with Splunk
 - [arialdomartini/oh-my-git](https://github.com/arialdomartini/oh-my-git) - An opinionated git prompt for bash and zsh
-- [StreisandEffect/streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, or a Tor bridge.
-It also generates custom instructions for all of these serv

 ## Smarty